Account Monitoring

 | Historical trades | REST | Paginated query over a time range |

-**General guidance:** Use REST for on-demand queries and historical data.
-Use WebSocket for any data that changes frequently and requires immediate reaction.
-Combine both: WebSocket for primary real-time flow, REST for startup state hydration and periodic reconciliation.
+**General guidance:** Combine WebSocket and REST — WebSocket for the primary real-time flow, REST for startup state hydration and periodic reconciliation.

 ### Recommended polling intervals